-An ExCo sub-committee, the Governance, Risk management and Assurance (GRA) Committee, oversees governance, risk management and assurance processes.
-The GRA Committee is chaired by the Chief Corporate Governance Counsel and (i) advises the Executive Committee on matters concerning the GRA Framework, including an overall GRA vision and strategy, (ii) oversees activities to develop and maintain a fit-for-purpose GRA Framework and (iii) engages with Ahold's senior management on important developments in the context of GRA.
+An ExCo sub-committee, the Governance, Risk management and Assurance (GRA) Committee, oversees the Company's governance, risk management and assurance processes.
+The GRA Committee is chaired by the Chief Legal Officer and (i) advises the Executive Committee on matters concerning the GRA Framework, including an overall GRA vision and strategy, (ii) oversees activities to develop and maintain a fit-for-purpose GRA Framework and (iii) engages with Ahold's senior management on important developments in the context of GRA.

-During 2014, the GRA Committee met three times.
-In addition to Ahold's Chief Corporate Governance Counsel (Chairman), the Chief Financial Officer sits on the GRA Committee, along with the heads of Finance of our main businesses and other members of management responsible for governance, risk management, compliance and assurance functions.
+During 2015, the GRA Committee met four times.
+In addition to Ahold's Chief Legal Officer (Chairman), the Chief Financial Officer sits on the GRA Committee, along with the heads of Finance of our main businesses and other members of management responsible for our governance, risk management, compliance and assurance functions.